javanhut/Vem/docs/tutorial.md

 ### Opening Files

-You can launch ProjectVem in several ways:
+You can launch Vem in several ways:

 ```bash
 # Launch with sample text